Difference Between Hurricane and Tornado

 What is Hurricane?

-Hurricane is basically a cyclone that is categorized into tropical and has a sustained amount of wind that ranges 74 mph.
+Hurricane is basically a cyclone that is categorized as tropical and has a sustained amount of wind that ranges from 74 mph.
 All of this process that takes place comes along with rain, lightning, and a major amount of thunder.

 They are located or occur in the north of the Atlantic Ocean and the northeast Pacific Ocean.

-Hurricanes develop over the oceanic water and they heat the water to over 25 degrees Celcius.
-Thus, it can be said that they easily weaken over the areas where there is land or in cold water.
+Hurricanes develop over the oceanic water, and they heat the water to over 25 degrees Celcius.
+Thus, it can be said that they easily weaken in areas where there is land or cold water.

-This is because hurricane requires moisture and warmth to sustain which land and cold water cannot provide.
-The most middle part or can be said as the pressure center of the hurricane is known as the “eye” of the hurricane.
+This is because hurricane requires moisture and warmth to sustain, which land and cold water cannot provide.
+The middle part, or can be said as the pressure centre of the hurricane, is known as the “eye” of the hurricane.

-That center part is the eye is surrounded by string winds and pressure and is much warmer than the other area and parts of the same hurricane.
+The centre part is the eye is surrounded by strong winds and pressure and is much warmer than the other area and parts of the same hurricane.

 hurricane